QSPI to eMMC Boot for Production SOM¶

 part / --source rootfs --use-label --fstype=ext4 --label root --align 4 --fixed-size 4G

-Note that after booting, use re-size tool to expand rootfs.
+NOTE: After booting, use resize tool to expand rootfs.

 petalinux-package --wic --bootfiles "ramdisk.cpio.gz.u-boot boot.scr Image system.dtb" --wks build/rootfs.wks

-The wic image can now be uploaded through Image Recovery app.
+The .wic image can now be uploaded through the Image Recovery App.

-To write to eMMC from Linux, we first need to boot Linux that has eMMC awareness and ethernet capabilities.
-This is because the Linux images can be bigger than DDR space.
-Therefore, traditional eMMC programming through xsdb and ddr will not work in this case.
-We need to boot to a Linux image from SD, then transfer the final image file directly from host computer to eMMC on the Starter Kit through the network.
+To write to eMMC from Linux, you first boot Linux so that has eMMC awareness and Ethernet capabilities.
+This is because the Linux images can be bigger than the DDR space.
+Therefore, traditional eMMC programming through XSDB and DDR will not work in this case.
+You must boot to a Linux image from the SD, then transfer the final image file directly from the host computer to eMMC on the Starter Kit through the network.

-Please also note that the Starter Kit PetaLinux images (.wic files) and Ubuntu image (.img file) released do not have emmc support and are targeted to boot from SD card and not eMMC.
-The images targeted to eMMC will need to be re-generated with the appropriate hardware (eMMC enabled).
-In 2023.1 and older, the wic images also need to be generated with disk-name "mmcblk0"
+The Starter Kit PetaLinux images (.wic files) and Ubuntu image (.img file) released do not have eMMC support and are targeted to boot from the SD card and not eMMC.
+The images targeted to eMMC must to be regenerated with the appropriate hardware (eMMC enabled).
+In 2023.1 and older, the .wic images also need to be generated with disk-name "mmcblk0"

 in petalinux-package to target it to boot out of eMMC (in 2023.2 and newer, .wks file has --use-label

-which allows the wic image to work out of eMMC or SD card).
-The production SOM (e.g. Production K26 SOM) BSP’s prebuilt wic image, however, has emmc support and are targeted to boot out of eMMC.
-It can be used as an example image to be programmed into the eMMC.
+which allows the wic image to work out of eMMC or the SD card).
+The production SOM (that is, Production K26 SOM) BSP is prebuilt with a .wic image; however, it has eMMC support and are targeted to boot out of eMMC.
+It can be used as an example image to program into the eMMC.

-We need to boot a Linux with eMMC and Ethernet support from SD card.
-The released K26 production SOM BSP by default has eMMC support but no awareness of any Starter Kit peripherals including Ethernet.
-The Starter Kit BSPs has support for Ethernet, but no eMMC support as the default Starter Kit SOM do not have eMMC.
-Therefore, we will need to create our own Linux wic image that has both Ethernet and eMMC support.
-We have already created a .xsa file with support for both in step 0, we will leverage the .xsa created there to generate a new .eic image.
-This can be done in either Yocto oe PetaLinux.
-Follow eitherGenerate with new .xsa in Yocto or Generate with new .xsa in PetaLinux:
+You need to boot a Linux with eMMC and Ethernet support from SD card.
+By default, the released K26 production SOM BSP has eMMC support but no awareness of any Starter Kit peripherals including Ethernet.
+The Starter Kit BSPs has support for Ethernet but no eMMC support as the default Starter Kit SOM do not have eMMC.
+Therefore, you need to create your own Linux .wic image that has both Ethernet and eMMC support.
+You already created a .xsa file with support for both in step 0, leverage the .xsa created there to generate a new .wic image.
+This can be done in either Yocto or PetaLinux.
+Follow eitherGenerate with new .xsa in Yocto or Generate with the new .xsa in PetaLinux:

 Generate with new .xsa in Yocto¶

-Refer to Importing a New XSA File for steps to import new .xsa file.
-You have already done most of the steps in QSPI generation ins step 1, you just need the following command to also generate a new .wic image:
+For steps to import a new .xsa file, refer to Importing a New XSA File.
+You have already done most of the steps in QSPI generation ins step 1, you now need the following command to also generate a new .wic image:

 MACHINE=<MACHINE name> bitbake kria-image-full-cmdline

-This section shows how to import the new hardware configuration into the PetaLinux project.
-For more details review UG1144.
+This section discusses how to import the new hardware configuration into the PetaLinux project.
+For more details, review the PetaLinux Tools Documentation: Reference Guide (UG1144).

-Here are the example commands to import the new .xsa and regenerate wic image:
+Here are the example commands to import the new .xsa and regenerate the .wic image:

 petalinux-config --get-hw-description hardware/xilinx-kr260-starterkit-2022.2/kr260_starter_kit_emmc8bit.xsa #this will bring up a config GUI - just exit and let it configure